 In May 2015, the Company executed a long-term lease agreement ("Lease") with Kougarok LLC ("Kougarok"), commencing effective January 1, 2014 with an initial term of twenty years, and with provisions to extend the lease for two successive twenty-year periods and ultimately for as long as production continues from the property.
-An advance royalty in the amount of US\$30,000 was paid upon execution of the Lease, with annual payments of US\$30,000 due each year until January 2020.
-The advance royalty becomes US\$40,000 January 1, 2020, US\$50,000 January 1, 2021, and then increases by

-US\$10,000 each year until production commences.
+An advance royalty in the amount of \$30,000 was paid upon execution of the Lease, with annual payments of \$30,000 due each year until January 2020.
+The advance royalty becomes \$40,000 January 1, 2020, \$50,000 January 1, 2021, and then increases by \$10,000 each year until production commences.
 All required payments under the Lease have been made to date.
 The production royalties are to be calculated as follows: 5% from lands in 4 former federal claims originally located in 1943; 2.5% from lands within 20 former federal claims; 5% from lands within state claims staked by the Company within the area of interest; and 2.5% from state claims acquired by the Company within the area of interest.
 All advance royalties paid may be recouped from production royalties.
-The Company has the option to reduce the production royalties by up to 2% by paying US\$2 million for each 1% reduction of the production royalties.
+The Company has the option to reduce the production royalties by up to 2% by paying \$2 million for each 1% reduction of the production royalties.
+In March 2018 and under the terms of the Lease, Kougarok completed the conversion of its 24 Federal unpatented lode mining claims to State of Alaska mining claims with the Alaska Department of Natural Resources.
+The Company in turn transferred ownership to Kougarok, thirteen of its Alaska state mining claims that overlapped with the lands of 4 of the former federal claims and simultaneously leased them back from Kougarok.
+This conversion puts the State of Alaska in the lead regulatory role which is anticipated to simplify the permitting process for the project.

-On January 24, 2012, the Company purchased from a private individual (the "Seller") 28 of the claims included in the GC Purchased Property for \$20,000 and a 2% production royalty on future production from the GC Purchased Property.
-The Company had the right to purchase the production royalty for \$1 million until January 24, 2015 (the "Royalty Purchase Option").
+On January 24, 2012, the Company purchased from a private individual (the "Seller") 28 of the claims included in the GC Purchased Property for CA\$20,000 and a 2% production royalty on future production from the GC Purchased Property.
+The Company had the right to purchase the production royalty for CA\$1 million until January 24, 2015 (the "Royalty Purchase Option").
 The Company and the Seller entered into an extension agreement effective January 24, 2015 (the "2015 Extension Agreement") whereby the Royalty Purchase Option could have been exercised at any time on or before the earlier of (i) January 24, 2017, or (ii) the date that is six (6) months after the release by the Company of a feasibility study on the Graphite Creek Property.
-In connection with the 2015 Extension Agreement, the Company issued to the Seller 76,923 common shares of the Company at an issue price of \$0.13 per share.
+In connection with the 2015 Extension Agreement, the Company issued to the Seller 76,923 common shares of the Company at an issue price of CA\$0.13 per share.
 In January 2017, the Company and the Seller agreed to further extend the terms of the Royalty Purchase Option and entered into an extension agreement effective January 24, 2017 (the "2017 Extension Agreement") whereby the Royalty Purchase Option may be exercised at any time on or before January 24, 2021.
-In connection with the 2017 Extension Agreement, the Company issued to the Seller pre-consolidated 1,666,667 common shares of the Company at an issue price of \$0.09 per share and 1,153,846 common share purchase warrants of the Company.
+In connection with the 2017 Extension Agreement, the Company issued to the Seller pre-consolidated